Sao Tome and Principe

 - High level of public debt

-External cooperation will remain crucial for the archipelago.
-Relations with Portuguese-speaking countries, including Portugal, Angola and Brazil, are still very important.
-Since recognizing the One China policy at Taiwan's expense in 2016, São Tomé and Principe has improved relations with China, as illustrated by the increasing funding provided to the archipelago.
+Because of its island location, relations with Portuguese-speaking countries (Portugal, Angola, and Brazil) and international organisations remain crucial.
+Since recognising the One China policy at Taiwan’s expense in 2016, São Tomé and Príncipe has strengthened its ties to China, as illustrated by the increase in funding granted to the archipelago.